Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 With workarounds
-* when weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away Workaround: hit Alt.
+* when weapons are pulled out and you alt*tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away Workaround: hit Alt.
 Note: This happens if you have moved Duel wield block to the Alt key and then alt+tab out.
 Its strongly recommended that nothing be bound to the alt key.

 * Horses occasionally forget to spawn with armor, despite having it in their inventory.
 You can force the horse to equip armor by the following process.

 1) Drop the armor on the floor
 2) open console, Click on it and make a note of the base id for the horse armor.
 3) close console, Pick it up and place it in the horse's inventory.
+4) In console again click the horse and use
+{: .console}
-4) In console again click the horse and use equipitem baseID 1 replacing "baseid" with the number you made note of.
+> equipitem baseID 1
+replacing "baseid" with the number you made note of.

----
+***

 ## The Companions

 You need to do 5 Radiant quests between each quest.

----
+***

 ## Thieves Guild

 Thieves guild has some issues for a small percentage of people.
-As a general rule - save Before handing in a quest to Brynjolf - so if you have issues you dont have to redo it.
+As a general rule * save Before handing in a quest to Brynjolf * so if you have issues you dont have to redo it.

 ### Quest XYZ isnt starting

-You need to do Radiant quests before the next quest will start - these settings can be seen in the MCM.
+You need to do Radiant quests before the next quest will start * these settings can be seen in the MCM.

 If you have met these objectives but the next quest does not start.

 (optional) Load a save before handing in previous quest and move to Brynjolf.

 1) Save your game.
-2) Exit Wildlander and re-start using the Wildlander Launcher.
+2) Exit Wildlander and re*start using the Wildlander Launcher.
 3) Load your game.
-4) Speak to Brynjolf hand in quest - next should start.
+4) Speak to Brynjolf hand in quest * next should start.

 ### Issues with A Chance Arrangement / Loud and Clear

-90% of the time - this Happens if Brynjolf starts the quest "A Chance Arrangement" *anywhere* except in Riften's market place. (typically in the bee and barb)
+90% of the time * this Happens if Brynjolf starts the quest "A Chance Arrangement" *anywhere* except in Riften's market place. (typically in the bee and barb)

 Only fix is to reload a save before it starts, and avoid him until he is at his market stall (during the day).